Contents

 3. Contractual Transactions

 Whether it’s moving into a leased office space, inking a partnership deal, or securing a big contract, others in the business world usually request to see your Certificate of Good Standing.
+In some cases, a letter of good standing may also be requested as proof of your business’s compliance and active status.
 This proves that your small business is reliable and not on the verge of dissolution.

 4. License Renewals

 For renewing licenses required to run your small business, a current Certificate of Good Standing is often necessary.
+Regulatory affairs departments, such as the Michigan Department of Licensing and Regulatory Affairs, may require this document as part of the license renewal process.
 This paperwork reassures the concerned authorities that your business is in line with required standards.

 5. Operating Bank Accounts